January 2020 Yojana:- Download PDF Here

 - The efforts needed to address climate change include mitigating greenhouse gas (GHG) emissions on one hand and building adaptive capacities on the other.

 - India is committed to the UNFCCC and Kyoto Protocol.

 - Japan plans on contributing to the Global Climate Fund and focusing on adaptation efforts in vulnerable areas like the Pacific Islands.

 - Seeking to boost the global economy’s shift to clean energy, the World Bank announced that it would stop financing oil and gas exploration and extraction from 2019.

-- Despite such development, however, according to annual audit report of UNEP, national pledges on emission reduction made by countries under Paris Agreements will only account for one-third of what is needed to avoid the worst impact of climate change.
+- Despite such development, however, according to the annual audit report of UNEP, national pledges on emission reduction made by countries under Paris Agreements will only account for one-third of what is needed to avoid the worst impact of climate change.

-- Even full implementation of the countries’ unconditional ‘NDC’ (Nationally Determined Contributions) would lead to temperature increase of at least 3 degree Celsius by 2100.
+- Even full implementation of the countries’ unconditional ‘NDC’ (Nationally Determined Contributions) would lead to a temperature increase of at least 3 degree Celsius by 2100.